SEG2105-uottawa/SEG2105-Assignment1/README.md

 * design 5 (edit code in `/design5` directory).
 Add your code in  `PointCP5.java` and modify your existing  `PointCP2.java` and  `PointCP3.java` (to adapt them to the new design requirements.

 4. Modify the `PointCPTest` class to allow you to test the designs you have developed.
-Do a thorough series of tests to ensure your classes and interface work properly.
+Do a thorough series of tests to ensure your classes work properly.
 You can implement other classes to facilitate the task or add any extar functions to the `PointCPTest` class.

 5. Hand in your answers to exercises E26 (table of what you think will be the advantages and disadvantages of each design), and E28-E30 (performance analysis, comparing all three